brimdata/zed/CONTRIBUTING.md

 `zed` is early in its life cycle and will be expanding quickly.
 Please star and/or watch the repo so you can follow and track our progress.

-In particular, we will be adding many more processors and aggregate functions.
+In particular, we will be adding many more operators and aggregate functions.
-If you want a fun, small project to help out, pick some functionality that is missing and add a processor in [runtime/op](runtime/op) or an aggregate function in [runtime/expr/agg](runtime/expr/agg).
+If you want a fun, small project to help out, pick some functionality that is missing and add an operator in [runtime/op](runtime/op) or an aggregate function in [runtime/expr/agg](runtime/expr/agg).